Ecce Ancilla Domini: History

 The artist's sister, Christina Rossetti, posed for Mary.
 As with her previous year's modelling, her brother altered her hair colour: in this instance, he made it auburn to continue the red palette.
 His brother William posed for Gabriel.

 This painting received mixed reviews.
 The most obvious break with tradition was Rossetti's choice of placing Mary in bed - her long nightgown suggestive of a newly-wed bride - woken by the angel, who is normally depicted appearing as Mary prays.
 Also controversial were Gabriel's lack of wings (the flames at his feet suggest a Classical influence) and his obvious nakedness, glimpsed through the side of his robe.
 Note also the dove's halo, and the differences between Mary's and Gabriel's haloes, which may have arisen because Mary's was painted in 1850, whereas Gabriel's was not added until 1853.

 The painting was first exhibited in April 1850 at the Old Portland Gallery on Regent Street.
 Francis McCracken, a well known Pre-Raphaelite patron, bought it in 1853 for £50 and the Tate Gallery purchased it in 1886.
 In February 2013 it was not on display.
 The painting was on display at the National Gallery of Australia from December 2018 to April 2019 as part of the ‘Love & Desire: Pre-Raphaelite Masterpieces from the Tate’ exhibition.
+As of 2023 it is on display at Tate Britain as part of 'The Rossettis' exhibition running until September 2023.